eigenteam/eigen-git-mirror/unsupported/Eigen/CXX11/src/Tensor/README.md

 ### TensorFixedSize

 Creates a tensor of the specified size.
-The number of arguments in the Size<>
+The number of arguments in the Sizes<>
 template parameter determines the rank of the tensor.
 The content of the tensor is not initialized.

-    Eigen::TensorFixedSize<float, Size<3, 4>> a;
+    Eigen::TensorFixedSize<float, Sizes<3, 4>> a;
     cout << "Rank: " << a.rank() << endl;
     => Rank: 2
     cout << "NumRows: " << a.dimension(0) << " NumCols: " << a.dimension(1) << endl;